Anapaya/scion-sdk/README.md

 The main entry point for using the SCION endhost SDK is the [scion-stack](scion-stack/) crate.
-It provides the `ScionStack` type - a stateful object that is the conceptual equivalent of the UDP/TCP/IP networking stacks found in typical operating systems.
+It provides the `ScionStack` type - a stateful object that is the conceptual equivalent of the UDP/TCP/IP networking stack found in typical operating systems.

 ### Basic example: Creating a path-aware socket